Dave Johns

 David Alan Johns (born 15 July 1956) is an English stand-up comedian, actor, and writer.
 He is best known for his breakthrough role as Daniel Blake in the 2016 Ken Loach film I, Daniel Blake.

 Career

 Johns has appeared on Never Mind the Buzzcocks (four times), 8 Out of 10 Cats, Rob Brydon's Annually Retentive, 28 Acts in 28 Minutes and, as an actor, he has appeared on Mud, Time Gentlemen Please, Inspector George Gently, and Harry Hill as God.

 In 2009, he and Owen O'Neill dramatised Stephen King's Rita Hayworth and Shawshank Redemption for the Gaiety Theatre, Dublin.

 In 2016, he starred as the title character in the Ken Loach film I, Daniel Blake in a critically acclaimed performance described as "powerful", "a welcome comic touch", and "all the more moving for its restraint".
 He later wrote a stage version of the film updated to the 2021/2022 cost of living crisis which premiered at the Northern Stage, Newcastle upon Tyne in May 2023.

+Johns hosts “Desert Island Flicks” at the Tyneside Cinema in Newcastle where famous figures are invited to watch a film of their choice with an audience followed by a discussion and a question and answer session.